 Brands that Define a Culture: This is similar to aspirational brands, but with a twist.
 These brands aren’t based on the idea of “worth” being associated with them.
 They’re based on the idea that wearing, owning or using them makes you part of a specific group.
 For example, there are brands associated with the skate boarding community, the hip hop community and the ultra-feminine community, just to name a few.
 It’s not only the brands that are responsible for creating a “stuff” to “identity” equation in this case.
 The communities themselves define this association.
 We understand the desire to visibly be part of a community or group, but we encourage you to see the difference between that action and buying into a consumer concept of identity.

 Brands, In General: To be honest, all brands take advantage of leveraging the concept of identity and “stuff.”
 That’s why (based on humor and irony) we call Postconsumers a brand!
 You are the brands that you own or use in a consumer-driven nation.
 You’re either a Bud Light brand person or a small craft beer person.
 You’re a Lazy Boy person or an Ethan Allen person.
 If you’re shopping by brand name, then to a certain degree you are buying into the identity and stuff paradigm.
-There’s not necessarily anything that can be done about that, but you should hopefully be aware that you’re doing it.
+There’s not necessarily anything that can be done about that, but you should hopefully be aware if you’re doing it.

 Trends and Styles: Ultimately, trends and styles are some of the more harmless ways that consumerism infiltrates our sense of identity, but they are present.
 If you’re defining yourself by whether you’re “on-trend,” then you’re taking time and energy away from a deeper exploration of what your identity is.
 Of course, this is a personal decision on your postconsumer journey, but awareness is half the game.